zi-lin/zi-lin.github.io/index.md

 I am a Ph.D. student in Computer Science at **UCSD** advised by [Jingbo Shang](https://shangjingbo1226.github.io/).
 Previously, I was an AI resident at **Google Research**.
 I received my B.A. in Computational Linguistics from **Peking University**.

-My research interests are interdisciplinary, including (1) using computational methods to investigate fundamental linguistic questions and (2) applying findings from linguistics to develop techniques for automatic natural language understanding.
+I pursued research in Natural Language Processing (NLP) because of my multidisciplinary education in both humanities and computer science.
+My goal is to develop cutting-edge language technologies that are deeply attuned to human behaviors and values, which I refer to as *human-centric* AI.
+This involves: (1) language capacity, (2) reasoning ability, and (3) human values.
 I am honored to be selected as a [DeepMind Scholar](https://deepmind.google/about/education/#scholarships).

 ## Education
 * University of California, San Diego